Updated 1 day ago

 The Powerwall 3 is best for homeowners installing new solar panel systems, especially if that system is large.
 Because of its high power output, it’s also a great battery storage option for homeowners who want to run power-hungry appliances like an air conditioner or sump pump.

 However, newer isn’t always better.
 People with solar panels on their roofs should consider Powerwall 2, as it’s easier to connect to an existing solar installation.
-You can also install more Powerwall units in a Powerwall 2 system.
-So, if you need more than 54 kWh of storage, look into the Powerwall 2.
+You can also install more Powerwall units in a Powerwall 2 system, so if you need more than 54 kWh of storage, look into the Powerwall 2.

-Important note: Powerwall 3 doesn’t always play well with others.
-You cannot combine Powerwall 3 models with Powerwall 2 models.
+Powerwall 3 models with Powerwall 2 models.
 The Powerwall 3 isn’t designed to be installed with an existing solar panel system and can’t pair with non-Tesla inverter brands.
-However, the Powerwall 3 can be combined with any brand of solar panels, so long as they meet the necessary voltage requirements.
+However, the Powerwall 3 can be combined with any brand of solar panels so long as they meet the necessary voltage requirements.

 Tesla Powerwall warranty

 The Tesla Powerwall comes with a 10-year warranty that guarantees the battery will maintain at least 70% capacity at the end of the warranty period.
 The unlimited cycle warranty applies only if the battery is used for solar self-consumption, time-based control, and backup reserve.
+The warranty is based on a 100% depth of discharge (DoD), meaning the battery can be fully discharged without damage.

 If the Powerwall is used with any other application or combination of applications, the battery is only guaranteed to operate at 70% after the earlier ten years or 37.8 MWh of throughput.
 It’s unclear if this means using Powerwall modes such as energy exports or altering advanced settings will shorten the warrantied lifespan.